Paul Young (American politician): Personal life

 Paul is married to Jamila Smith-Young.
 Jamila is a nurse practitioner and assistant professor at University of Tennessee Health Science Center.
 Paul and Jamila have two children, aged 12 and eight.
 Paul has two siblings, Dorcas Young Griffin, an older sister, and Rev. David Young.
 Dorcas is the Shelby County Government Deputy Chief Administrative Officer.
 Rev. David Young is a pastor.
 Paul has two half siblings.
 His half-brother William Jr. has struggled with homelessness, despite his family's efforts.
 Paul's father William died of congestive heart failure at the age of 77 on October 5, 2022, five days after Paul launched his mayoral campaign.

 Young is a fan of hip-hop.
 He is a member of Kappa Alpha Psi.

 Kidnapping attempt

 In June 2025, Young was targeted in a kidnapping attempt.
 The suspected perpetrator Trenton Abston was arrested after scaling the wall of Young's neighborhood.
 After being taken into custody, Abston, who carried out the attempted kidnapping soon after an incident took place which involved targeting public officials in Minnesota, was found to have a TASER, gloves, rope and duct tape in his vehicle.
 In addition to Young, Abston also had a list of several other leaders' names, as well as the names of their spouses and children.

+In May 2026, Abston was federally indicted for the kidnapping attempt.